Heathen (David Bowie album): Release and promotion

 Heathen was released in Europe on 10 June 2002 and in America the following day.
 It came in various CD formats, including a standard CD with the full 12-track album and a limited-edition digipack bundled with the Toy remake of "Conversation Piece" and the 1979 version of "Panic in Detroit", along with an online code to access lyrics, scrapped album artworks and two audio tracks; the Japanese release added the B-side "Wood Jackson".
 In December, Heathen appeared on SACD, featuring a 5.1 surround sound remix of the album, extended versions of four tracks and outtakes.

-The album's thorough marketing campaign included television appearances, interviews, pre-release "listening events" and in America, a television commercial featuring Bowie and a young girl, described by the former as a "parent-child situation".
+The album's marketing campaign included television appearances, interviews, pre-release "listening events" and in America, a television commercial featuring Bowie and a young girl, described by the former as a "parent-child situation".
 The campaign and press coverage of the Bowie-hosted Meltdown festival and the 30th anniversary of Ziggy Stardust (1972) led Heathen to become his most anticipated album in several years.
 Reaching number five on the UK Albums Chart, it matched the performance of Hours and remained on the chart for 20 consecutive weeks, the artist's longest continuous chart presence since Let's Dance (1983).
-It also reached number 14 on the US Billboard 200, becoming Bowie's highest charting album since Tonight (1984).
+It also reached number 14 on the US Billboard 200, becoming Bowie's highest-charting album since Tonight (1984).
 Across Europe, Heathen reached number one in Denmark, two in Norway, three in France, four in Austria, Belgium Flanders and Germany, and the top ten in Australia, Belgium Wallonia, Canada, Ireland, Italy, Scotland, Sweden and Switzerland.
 Elsewhere, the album charted in Finland (11), Hungary (18), the Netherlands (19), New Zealand (22), Japan (26), and Spain (27).